The Trap: Why Is Investing in Single Stocks a Bad Idea?

 The Allure and Pitfalls of Mass Consensus

-In his seminal work “The Crowd: A Study of the Popular Mind” (1895), the French social psychologist Gustave Le Bon observed that individuals in a crowd often lose their sense of responsibility and follow the prevailing sentiment, however irrational it may be.
-This herd mentality is evident in the stock market, where investors often chase hot stocks and sectors, driving prices to unsustainable levels before the inevitable crash.
+In his seminal work “The Crowd: A Study of the Popular Mind” (1895), the French social psychologist Gustave Le Bon observed that individuals in a crowd often lose their sense of responsibility and follow the prevailing sentiment, however irrational.
+This herd mentality is evident in the stock market, where investors frequently chase hot stocks and sectors, driving prices to unsustainable levels before the inevitable crash.

 The Dutch tulip mania of the 1630s serves as a cautionary tale.
 At the height of the frenzy, a single tulip bulb could fetch more than ten times the annual income of a skilled artisan.
 The masses believed prices would continue to rise indefinitely, but the bubble eventually burst, leaving many investors destitute.